Deep learning for laboratory earthquake prediction and autoregressive forecasting of fault zone stress: Results

 Figure \ref{fig:LSTM performance} and Table \ref{tab:exp results pt1} summarize prediction results.
 Black lines show measurements and the colored lines (green, yellow and red) are predictions for shear stress, TTsF and TTeF, respectively.
 Note that the predictions are quite accurate.
 The model is able to accurately predict shear stress, with $R^2$ > 0.9.
 Also TTF predictions are accurate ( $R^2$ up to 90 \%), even if noisy in a few cases.
 We observe a general trend of better performance for TTeF than TTsF.
 Also the performance is better for experiments p5198 and p4679 than for p4581.
 Figure \ref{fig:Signals' shapes} shows that TTeF is maximum where shear stress is minimum and variance is maximum.
 The peak variance scales directly with stress drop amplitude, with smaller values of peak variance preceding labquakes with smaller stress drop.
 As a consequence of smaller stress drop the time to reach a critical failure stress is smaller for constant loading rate,.
 Indeed, the maximum shear stress and the slope of the restrengthening phase are quite similar in all the seismic cycles.
 In contrast, the values of TTsF derived from maximum shear stress show greater variability --possibly because of creep prior to the stress drop.

 We used only AE variance as model input to predict shear stress and TTF and found the same result for data from each AE sensor.
 Our model performance for each experiment exceeds the state-of-the-art (Table \ref{tab:exp results pt1_VS_XGBoost}) as defined by existing works \citep{ref:RouetLeduc2017,ref:RouetLeduc2018}.
-While this suggests that we could further improve model performance, by using more complex features, we did not pursue this direction and instead focused on new DL models.
+While this suggests that we could further improve model performance, by using more complex statistical features, rather than just variance.
+However, we did not pursue this direction and instead focused on new DL models.